Skip to main content

 Contact support when route generation fails, route work does not appear under Handling > Fulfill Orders > Pick (Routes), route assignment is missing or wrong, route actions are hidden, or route picking rejects a tote, barcode, SKU, product, bin, or location code.

-• Warehouse and merchant.
+• Warehouse and workspace.

 • Route source: Batch Orders or saved Fulfill Orders view.